-What's the connection between autoimmunity and rosacea?
+What's the connection between your immune system and rosacea?
+Learn if rosacea is an autoimmune disease.

-There is still so much we are uncovering about the chronic skin condition rosacea.
-Researchers are still learning about triggers, genetic causes, and treatments.
-However, we do know that rosacea is far more than just skin deep.
 Simply having rosacea could mean you are more two times more likely to have an autoimmune condition than someone without rosacea.
 This is pretty startling and certainly raises some questions.

 What does rosacea have to do with the immune system anyway?
 What’s the link between autoimmunity and rosacea?